Material culture: History

-The academic field of material culture studies is historically rooted in colonial-era anthropology, initially focusing almost exclusively on non-Western material culture.
+The academic field itself of studying material culture is historically rooted in Western colonial-era anthropology—which initially was focused on non-Western material culture almost exclusively.
 This early focus often served to categorize, marginalize, and hierarchize the originating cultures.

-During the "golden age" of museum-going, material cultures were used to illustrate a supposed social evolution, contrasting the simple objects of non-Westerners to the advanced objects of Europeans.
-It was a way of positioning European society at the final, most evolved stage, with non-Westerners at the beginning.
-Eventually, scholars left the notion that culture evolved though predictable cycles, and the study of material culture changed to have a more objective view of non-Western material culture.
+During the "golden age" of museum-going, the presentation of material cultures typically illustrated a perceived social evolution that contrasted the 'simple' objects of non-Westerners to the advanced objects of Europeans.
+It presumed to position European society at the developed, most evolved stage with non-Western cultures placed at a lesser or beginning stage.
+Eventually, scholars left behind the notion that culture evolved though predictable cycles of development, and the study of material culture changed to assume a more objective view of non-Western material culture.

 The field of material culture studies as its own distinct discipline dates to the 1990s.
 The Journal of Material Culture began publishing in 1996.
 Collecting habits date back hundreds of years.

 Contributors

 Leslie White was an American anthropologist, known for his advocacy of theories of cultural evolution, sociocultural evolution, and especially neoevolutionism and for his role in creating the department of anthropology at the University of Michigan Ann Arbor.
 He was president of the American Anthropological Association (1964).
 He wrote The Science of Culture in 1949 in which he outlined schema of the world as divided into cultural, biological, and physical levels of phenomenon.
 White believed that the development of culture rested primarily on technology and that the history of human technology could be understood through the study of human-produced materials.

 American anthropologist James Deetz, known for his work in the field of historical archaeology, wrote the book "In Small Things Forgotten" in 1977 and published a revised and expanded version in 1996.
 He pioneered there the ideas of using neglected substances such as trash pits, potshards, and soil stains to reveal human actions.
 By analyzing objects in association with their location, the history of that location, the objects they were found with, and not singling out the most valuable or rarest ones, archaeologists can create a more accurate picture of daily life.
 Deetz looks at the long view of history and investigates the impact of European culture on other cultures across the globe by an analysis of the spread of everyday objects.